 - Location: 815 Cole Street

-The Ice Cream Bar and Soda Fountain definitely has one of the more unique styles when considering the best desserts in San Francisco.
-We love the idea behind this one — a classic, 1930s-style ice cream shop with a full service counter and sodas made on the spot.
-But there’s oh so much more than just ice cream and soda here.
+The Ice Cream Bar and Soda Fountain definitely has a unique style for one of the best desserts in San Francisco.
+We love the idea behind this: a classic, 1930s-style ice cream shop with a full service counter and sodas made on the spot.
+But there’s much more than just ice cream and soda here.
 There’s also a full lunch and dinner menu, wine, beer, and even adults-only sodas playfully named “Remedies.”
 They’re good for the spirit 😉

 Best Desserts in San Francisco #5

-We know we love us some chocolate when we’re bouncing around the best desserts in San Francisco, and we couldn’t be happier to have Dandelion Chocolate so close to us.
+We sure love ourselves some chocolate when we’re bouncing around the best desserts in San Francisco, and we couldn’t be happier to have Dandelion Chocolate so close to us.
 This bean-to-bar chocolate factory out in the Mission District has come a long way since its initial opening in 2010, and they have full control over the entire chocolate process.
-They now have a factory where they roast, crack, sort, grind and temper all the beans before they’re hand-molded into the chocolate bars.
+They now have a factory where they roast, crack, sort, grind and temper all the beans before molding them into chocolate bars.

 Photo Courtesy of @dandelionchocolate